Skip to main content

 Step 1: Initialize

-Create an upload session specifying the client, pipeline, number of parts, and optional filename.
+Create an upload session specifying the connection, pipeline, number of parts, and optional filename and output settings.

 const init = await filefeed.outbound.initUpload({